top of page

 Previously on this website information concerning the freshwater jellyfish in Hotel Lake was limited to an October 2020 article in the Harbour Spiel which you can now find in the library by clicking here.

-This webpage presents information on this small jellyfish called Craspedacusta sowerbii and delves into its origin, spread, and life cycle as well as an update on current research efforts to understand its impact on the ecosystem.
+From here, we delve into the spread, and life cycle of the Peach Blossom Jellyfish as well as an update on current research efforts to understand its impact on our ecosystem.

-Hotel Lake Jellyfish video taken in July 2021
+Hotel Lake Jellyfish video taken in August 2024

 The freshwater jellyfish with the scientific name, Craspedacusta sowerbii, is now thought to inhabit every continent except Antarctica.
-This jellyfish is indigenous to the Yangtze River Valley in China and experts theorize that it has made its way around the world on the hulls of boats, through aquarium dumping, in bait buckets and by hitching rides on stocked fish, aquatic plants, and waterfowl.
+This jellyfish is indigenous to the Yangtze River Valley in China and experts theorize that it has made its way around the world on the hulls of boats, through aquarium dumping, in bait buckets and by hitching rides on stocked fish, aquatic plants, and even waterfowl.

 The diagram below, of Craspedacusta sowerbii, is from plos.org.
 PLOS is a nonprofit, open Access publisher empowering researchers to accelerate progress in science and medicine by leading a transformation in research communication.